OpenAEV installation demystified: your ultimate guide

 Login using the admin credentials defined in your application.properties file.

 This section contains useful information for conducting technical attacks through assets.
-If you’re using OpenBAS for tabletop scenarios or simulations, you can skip this.
+If you’re using OpenAEV for tabletop scenarios or simulations, you can skip this.

-If you are using OpenBAS to conduct attack simulations on technical assets, you need to deploy an agent on the targeted asset.
+If you are using OpenAEV to conduct attack simulations on technical assets, you need to deploy an agent on the targeted asset.

 For other agents, you can find more details in the official documentation.

-Depending on the OS, several installations are at your disposal, you can find them on OpenBAS by clicking the blue icon on the right top corner :
+Depending on the OS, several installations are at your disposal, you can find them on OpenAEV by clicking the blue icon on the right top corner :

-After choosing your OS, just follow the instructions provided by the OpenBAS platform:
+After choosing your OS, just follow the instructions provided by the OpenAEV platform:

 - Copy the snippet